 In a game where you need money in order to make money, busting your entire bankroll is a complete disaster.
 It is imperative that you stay responsible and smart when it comes to bankroll management.

 Poker is a game of variance, so you need to play at limits where your bankroll – and your emotions – can handle the swings.
 Specifically:

 - Cash game players should have around 50 buy-ins for their chosen game

 - Tournament players should have 250–500 of their average buy-in

-These are estimates, as the proper bankroll varies wildly based on the specific game you’re playing.
-The higher the variance of your chosen game, the more buy-ins you need (e.g. you need more than 500 buy-ins for turbo tournaments).
+These are estimates—the proper bankroll varies based on the specific game you’re playing.
+The higher the variance of your chosen game, the more buy-ins you need (for example, you need more than 500 buy-ins for turbo tournaments).

-Move the egos aside – if you have to play $1 tournaments to stay within your limits, there is absolutely no shame in doing so.
-The bigger games will still be there when your bankroll is ready for them.
+Move the egos aside.
+If you have to play $1 tournaments to stay within your limits, there is absolutely no shame in doing so.
+The bigger games will still be there when your bankroll is ready.